dmcfigueira/basic_sensor/README.md

 For development I'll be using VSCode on a Linux PC, and the [nRF Connect SDK](https://www.nordicsemi.com/Products/Development-software/nRF-Connect-SDK).

-To interact with the device over USB I'll be using some basic Python code.
+To interact with the device over USB I'll be using a simple Python test script.

 For integration tests - which will be run with the PC connected to the device - I'll be using [PyTest](https://docs.pytest.org/en/stable/).